Here’s how to protect your money during a divorce

 Educate yourself and seek advice to understand what is involved in determining a property settlement.
 Some key points to understand are:

-- Current value is required for all assets and liabilities
+- The current value is required for all assets and liabilities

 - It doesn’t matter in whose name assets or liabilities are in, they are all part of the marital pool of assets and liabilities